hangyakuzero/prowl/README.md

 ## Credits

 The enhanced Prowl tool is based on the original [Hakrawler](https://github.com/hakluke/hakrawler) tool, which was created by [Luke Stephens](https://github.com/hakluke).
-The enhancements and improvements to the tool were made by [<Your Name>](https://github.com/<username>).
+The enhancements and improvements to the tool were made by [Maharshi](https://github.com/hangyakuzero).